-If you remember, when the master returned, he rebuked the fearful talent hiding servant and took away that one talent and gave it to another.
-If you are faithful with what God has given to you,

-He will reward you with more.
-If you are not faithful with what has given you, he will take it all away!
+If you remember, when the master returned, he rebuked the fearful talent hiding servant and took away that one A TALENT UNUSED WILL BECOME A TALENT LOST talent and gave it to another.
+If you are faithful with what God has given to you, He will reward you with more.
+If you are not faithful with what God has given you, He will take it all away!

-We are called upon to do the will of God.
+We are called to do the will of God.
 When God called Moses, he was given the task of leading the children of Israel out of Egypt.
 Moses sincerely felt he was unqualified for the task.
 But God gave him Aaron and the power to accomplish the will of God.
 When God called Jeremiah, he felt he was too young to do anything big for God.
 But God called him and equipped him to stand before the people and call them to repentance.